DataDog/datadog-api-client-ruby/docs/v1/LogsPipelinesAPI.md

 > <LogsPipeline> get_logs_pipeline(pipeline_id)

-Get a pipeline

 Get a specific pipeline from your organization.
 This endpoint takes no JSON arguments.

 ### Examples